Bloom Download App

 • ✓ Wash hands after handling diseased plants

-ðŸŒą Care Guide: Phalaenopsis Hybrid Orchid
+ðŸŒą How to Care for Phalaenopsis Hybrid Orchid to Prevent Bacterial Leaf Spot?

 💧 How to Water